trueauracoral/GridCut/README.md

 Figured out line generation and drew temporary boxes to the screen.
 Implemented automatic tiling.
 ## 7/7/25
 Cleaned out my tilemap to not have the blocks with outline.
 ALso drew elixer bar to the screen (functionality not implemented).
 I think this game should not try to be perfection I cannot invest too much time into this if it's not actually going to be fun.
 The grid is my guide and will lead me in the development of this game.
 If gridcut is fun then gridcut 2 will need to make less heavy use of grid.
-The grid and this game is a tribute to other puzzle games I like, like wario's woods, yoshi's cookie, dr. mario, puyo puyo and puzzle challenge.
+The grid and this game is a tribute to other puzzle games I like, like wario's woods, yoshi's cookie, dr. mario, puyo puyo, puzzle challenge, gunpey.
 Through hardware restrictions come ease of code.
+## 7/10/25
+Finished all bamboo stuff.
+I can set growth rate they don't all grow at the same rate.
+The issue is framerate and all that.

+# Inspiration
+- Wario's Woods
+- Yoshi's Cookie
+- Dr. mario
+- Tetris
+- Puyo Puyo
+- Puzzle Challenge
+- Gunpey